 In addition to an uncomfortable home, your malfunctioning HVAC system could be hiking up your energy bill.
-The U.S. Department of Energy explained that most people's air conditioning and heating systems account for 48 percent of their energy bills.
+The U.S. Department of Energy explained that it costs homeowners 11 billion dollars every year to power just their air conditioners.
 If there's an issue with your system, it may have to work harder to function, ultimately using more energy than it needs.

 If you notice that your HVAC system is acting up, don't wait for the damage to cause serious problems to your home and put you and your family at risk of safety hazards.
 Here are five common HVAC maintenance issues to keep an eye out for and how to handle them:

 A problem that a lot of homeowners face with their home cooling systems is leaking refrigerant.
 Most condensers require a liquid refrigerant, which is what creates the cool air that flows into your home.
 Without proper amounts of this liquid, the machine won't function properly.
 You'll notice that your air conditioning is blowing out warmer air.
 During the spring and summer months, this can become a major issue, as this will leave your home stuffy and hot.
 It will also lead to more problems over time if you fail to have a technician repair or replace your system, as leaking refrigerant causes the condenser to work a lot harder, resulting in increased wear and tear.